ActiveBrainAtlas/MouseBrainAtlas_dev/doc/pipeline/GUI_guides.md

     - Press `save anchor contours`
     - Press `save initial contours`
   - Close the GUI
+    - Note: this GUI will bring up a tiny, blank window that also needs to be closed

 ## Masking GUI 2: Correct Auto-generated Masks